threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 > record = c.threebot.record_get(result.transaction.public_key)
 > record.identifier # the unique identifier of the 3Bot
 > ```
-> If you the `ExplorerNoContent` exception gets raised, it probably means
+> If the `ThreeBotNotFound` exception gets raised, it probably means
 > the transaction is still not registered on the blockchain, wait a bit longer in that case.

 Updating an existing 3Bot record can e done as follows: